AlanReviews/alan-reviews-updates/content/star-wars-update.md

 tags = ["updates", "star wars"]
 +++

-In this update, I will be discussing some changes made to the reviews and requests list, LEGO Star Wars Force Awakens, and LEGO Star Wars The Skywalker Saga.
+In this update, I will be discussing some changes made to the reviews and requests list, LEGO Star Wars Force Awakens, LEGO Star Wars The Skywalker Saga, and Star Wars Jedi Survivor.

 <!-- more -->